 - check for signs of other conditions that might explain your child’s symptoms

-Waiting for a diagnosis
+Waiting for a diagnosis of autism spectrum disorder

-You might find you’re put on a waiting list for assessment.
-The important thing is not to see this as a period when nothing happens.
+You might be put on a waiting list for assessment.
+Try not to see this as a period when nothing happens.
 If you can, look for options – you might be able to get an assessment sooner.

 If you’re told to wait and watch, again the key is to be proactive: